aureleoules/English-Blog/_posts/2016-12-7-trip-in-london.md

 ![Harrods](/img/HARRODS.jpg "Harrods")<center><small><i class="img-caption">Harrods</i></small></center>

-We also went to **Hamleys** a very famous toys shop of London.
+We also went to **Hamleys** a very famous toy shop of London.
 There, the vendors are very kind and welcoming!
 The shop is extremely huge with many flours.
 Right after my wife ruined me, we went back at the hotel.

 The last day, we got up earlier so we could go to the **London Eye**.